enigm4tik/enigm4tik.github.io/README.md

-# My Frog
+# What the Frog

 A frog blog that has nothing to do with frogs :D
-I just like frogs coding and writing!
+I just like frogs, coding and writing!